 About the Local Digital Collaboration Unit

-The Local Digital Collaboration Unit is a dedicated team at MHCLG, set up in 2018 to support the Local Digital movement.
+The Local Digital Collaboration Unit is a dedicated team at DLUHC, set up in 2018 to support the Local Digital movement.
 It has 3 main goals.

 - Build capacity: help all relevant organisations understand why and how to implement the Local Digital Declaration through our roadshows, newsletter, website, and digital skills training